ChristofferKarlsson/compute-engine-workshop/4-load-balancing/README.md

 ## Stress testing/Testing the autoscaler

+When you are done, you are done with the mandatory parts!
+Well done! :)

-When you are done, you can go to [Part 5 - Final touches](../5-final-touches).
+There are some extra parts that I encourage you to do, starting with [Part 6 - Securing the SSH access](../6-secure-ssh-access).
+Or if you have something else do to, remember to [clean up after you are done](../#clean-up).